OTDR II TESTER

 Taking the time to properly inspect a fibre-optic connector using an IDEAL Networks fibre inspection probe can prevent a host of issues from arising further down the line, thus saving you time, money and trouble.

 Did you know that the connector of your OTDR II/iOLM is also critical?

 The presence of a dirty connector at an OTDR port or launch cable can negatively impact your test results, and even cause permanent damage during mating.
 Therefore, it is critical to regularly inspect these connectors to ensure that they are free of any contamination.
 Making inspection the first step of your OTDR best practices will maximise the performances of your OTDR and your efficiency.

 FastReporter2 Software Comparison Chart between basic version (comes as standard) and optional full software license (30-day trial):

-- Tier-2 certification of fiber optic networks that require specific testing to ISO/IEC and TIA international standards
+- Tier-2 certification of fibre optic networks that require specific testing to ISO/IEC and TIA international standards

-- Troubleshooting and fault finding of fiber optic links
+- Troubleshooting and fault finding of fibre optic links

 - Access network construction and troubleshooting